 The passive fast-moving neutron detection solution, which in turn increases the detection of shielded unique nuclear material across various active detection methods, is a possible indicator of the presence of certain nuclear materials, notably weapons-grade plutonium.
 Further, the enticing characteristics of scintillators, such as high precision, effectiveness, and the capacity to detect even lower radiation levels, are drawing numerous advancements in a variety of industries.

-Scintillators are used in the production of a wide variety of medical imaging devices such as planar x-ray imaging, x-ray computed tomography (x-ray CT), SPECT and PET scan.
-Scintillators and scintillating materials are used in imaging devices as they provide relevant information regarding the exact position, emission time and time of conversion of each gamma and X ray which help in taking precise images.
-Therefore, growing demand for diagnostic images because of rising prevalence of chronic disease such as tumors or injuries is driving the growth of this segment.
-According to a recent NHS report, in England, 44.0 million imaging tests were recorded in 2022, up from 34.9 million the previous year, representing a 26 per cent rise.
-Plain radiography or X-ray was the most common, accounting for 21.8 million treatments, an increase of 30 per cent from previous year followed by Diagnostic Ultrasonography with 10.1 million scans, an increase of 23 per cent), Computerized Axial Tomography recorded 6.7 million scans, representing an increase of 21 per cent, and Magnetic Resonance Imaging (MRI, 3.8 million, an increase of 28%).
+Scintillators are used in the production of a wide variety of medical imaging devices such as planar X-ray imaging, x-ray computed tomography (x-ray CT), SPECT, and PET scan.
+Scintillators and scintillating materials are used in imaging devices as they provide relevant information regarding the exact position, emission time, and time of conversion of each gamma and X-ray which help in taking precise images.
+Therefore, the growing demand for diagnostic images because of the rising prevalence of chronic diseases such as tumors or injuries is driving the growth of this segment.
+According to a recent NHS report, in England, 44.0 million imaging tests were recorded in 2022, up from 34.9 million the previous year, representing a 26 percent rise.
+Plain radiography or X-ray was the most common, accounting for 21.8 million treatments, an increase of 30 percent from the previous year followed by Diagnostic Ultrasonography with 10.1 million scans, an increase of 23 percent), Computerized Axial Tomography recorded 6.7 million scans, representing an increase of 21 percent, and Magnetic Resonance Imaging (MRI, 3.8 million, an increase of 28%).

-Rising prevalence of chronic disease and pandemic like situations have led to increased research and trails to develop latest diagnostic medical devices, driving the growth of scintillators in the healthcare sector.
-For instance, in May 2023, a group of Florida State University scientists has developed a new generation of organic-inorganic hybrid materials that potentially improve picture quality in CT scans, X-Ray machines, and other radiation detection and imaging technologies.
+The rising prevalence of chronic disease and pandemic-like situations have led to increased research and trials to develop the latest diagnostic medical devices, driving the growth of scintillators in the healthcare sector.
+For instance, in May 2023, a group of Florida State University scientists developed a new generation of organic-inorganic hybrid materials that potentially improve picture quality in CT scans, X-ray machines, and other radiation detection and imaging technologies.
 Professor Biwu Ma of the Department of Chemistry and Biochemistry and his colleagues developed these novel materials, which may be used as scintillators.
-When exposed to X-Rays and other high-energy radiations, these materials emit light.
+When exposed to X-rays and other high-energy radiations, these materials emit light.

 • In August 2020, researchers from Florida State University created eco-friendly X-ray Scintillators with High Efficiency that are less expensive and environmentally hazardous than current technology.